falcon71/kln90b/README.md

 htmlgauge00=NavSystems/GPS/KLN90B/KLN90B.html, 0, 0, 860,388
 ```

-It is also advisable to use a panel.xml for configuration.
-An example panel.xml is included in the cfg folder.
+It is also advisable to use a [panel.xml](https://github.com/falcon71/kln90b/wiki/panel.xml-customization) for configuration.

 Aircraft should only interact with the KLN 90B via H Events.
 The events are listed in HEvents.ts.
 A few LVARs are available for animations.